6 Top-Rated Attractions & Places To Visit In Geneva, Switzerland

 2. Cathédrale Saint-Pierre Genève:

-The oldest architectural treasure of Geneva, Saint Peter’s Cathedral is considered as one of the most impressive attraction in Geneva located atop a hill.
+The oldest architectural treasure of Geneva, Saint Peter’s Cathedral is considered as one of the most impressive place to visit in Geneva located atop a hill.
 The cathedral overlooks the entire city of Geneva and its north tower offers panoramic views the city's landscape.
 There is an archaeological museum in the basement where you will be able to discover treasures that date back to antiquity.

 3. European Headquarters of the United Nations: